hyperledger/identus-cloud-agent/docs/decisions/20230516-hierarchical-deterministic-key-generation-algorithm.md

 ### Negative Consequences

-- backward compatibility with the key material created by PRISM v1.4 version
+- backward compatibility with the key material created by PRISM v1.4 version (can be mitigated by removing the `wallet_purpose` from the derivation path)

 ## Links